Tips and FAQs

 3. How many lots per hour do you sell at?

-• We try to be more than 150 lots per hour
+• We normally sell around 100-150 lots per hour

 4. If a lot doesn’t sell, can I haggle with the seller?